Captison/takedown/readme.md

 > npm test
 ```

-This executes the default parser configuration against the [test-cases](https://spec.commonmark.org/0.31.2/spec.json).
+The test runner will download the [test-cases](https://spec.commonmark.org/0.31.2/spec.json) so an internet connection will be necessary.

 ### Undocumented Stuff

 Much of Takedown runs off of config settings as it is intended to operate as declaratively as possible.

-There are many more options in config not documented here, but please note that those and any other undocumented behavior/feature/bug is subject to breaking change at **any** semver level.
+There are many more config options not documented here, but please note that those and any other undocumented behavior/feature/bug is subject to breaking change at **any** [semver](https://semver.org) level.

 ## Final Notes